-Examples of new conservation measures are: purchasing wells, informing constituents of aquifer level through a monthly email publication; public forums to provide education on sustainability, aquifer conditions and programs offered through the Subdistrict; online surveys to solicit input on conservation ideas; expanded options on fallow programs to increase enrollment; and, mailing out end of year water report by farm to raise water use awareness, with customized calculation on what a 10% cut back would look like on a field by field basis.
+Examples of past conservation measures are: purchasing wells, informing constituents of aquifer level through a monthly email publication; public forums to provide education on sustainability, aquifer conditions and programs offered through the Subdistrict; online surveys to solicit input on conservation ideas; expanded options on fallow programs to increase enrollment; and, mailing out end of year water report by farm to raise water use awareness, with customized calculation on what a 10% cut back would look like on a field by field basis.

 NPS obtained approval of the State Engineer per a letter dated January 14, 2021 (Appendix O) that describes a Sustainability Metric that is acceptable for a five year period extending from October 1, 2020 through September 30, 2025.
 The proposed metric is to limit total pumping from the NPS wells to 54.02 acre-feet, averaging 10.80 acre-feet/year.
 NPS is in the process of obtaining a decreed Plan for Augmentation and this metric will be reevaluated at the end of the period for incorporation into the Plan.
-2021 will be the first year of the period.
+Total pumping for 2021 was 5.8 acre-feet.
+2022 is the second year of the period.

-Findings
+Findings: